Table of Contents

 Instructions

-• Bring water to a boil in a medium pot.
-Once the water is boiling, gently lower the eggs using a strainer ladle, into the water.
+• Bring water to a rolling boil in a medium pot or saucepan (the KEY for perfect eggs) on high heat.
+Once the water is boiling, gently place eggs using a strainer ladle or slotted spoon, into the water in a single layer.

-• Turn heat down so it is a simmer, and simmer eggs for 15 minutes.
+• Turn the heat down to a gentle simmer, and simmer the eggs for 15 minutes.

-• Once done, add the eggs to an ice bath for 5 minutes.
+• Once done, add the eggs to a large bowl of ice water (ice bath) and set a timer for 5 minutes.

 Nutrition